 Discover Japan's traditional arts, crafts, cuisine, nature and much more with this action-packed tour – filled with exciting, immersive experiences.

-From soba noodle-making classes to taiko drumming, from boat rides to pottery, and from traditional Japanese ryokan inns to a night in a capsule hotel – this tour is practically overflowing with unforgettable experiences.
+From soba noodle-making classes to taiko drumming, from boat rides to pottery, and from traditional Japanese ryokan inns to ultra-modern Tokyo – this tour is practically overflowing with unforgettable experiences.

 Other Traditional sports experiencesView more >